Russian scientists present ancient puppy found in permafrost

 In recent years, Russia’s Far East has provided many riches for scientists studying the remains of ancient animals.
 As the permafrost melts, affected by climate change, more and more parts of woolly mammoths, canines and other prehistoric animals are being discovered.
 Often it is mammoth tusk hunters who discover them.

 “Why has Yakutia come through a real spate of such unique findings over the last decade?
 First, it’s global warming.
 It really exists, we feel it, and local people feel it strongly.
-Winter comes later, spring comes earlier,” Sergei Fyodorov, a scientist with the Mammoth Museum, told The Associated Press.
+Winter comes later, spring comes earlier,” Sergei Fyodorov, scientist with the North Eastern Federal University, told The Associated Press.

 “And the second very serious, deep reason, of why there a lot of finds is the very high price of mammoth tusk in the Chinese market.”